-Expectedly the number of hospitals varies from region to region in response, partly, to differences in population sizes .
-Despite its spatial coverage, the highest number of hospitals are located in Oromia regional state.
-But this figure does not indicate the adequacy hospitals since the region is large in terms of area and a high proportion of the national population.
+Expectedly the number of hospitals varies from region to region in response, partly, to differences in population sizes [7,9].
+Despite its spatial coverage, the highest number of hospitals is located in Oromia regional state.
+But this figure does not indicate the adequacy hospitals since the region is large in terms of area and a high proportion of the national population (Table 1).
 The second and third population regions, Amhara and SNN, have the largest distribution of hospitals next to Oromia regional state.
-This figure simply shows us the spatial distribution of hospitals over the region but not hospitals its adequacy of accessibility to the total ratio of the population.As stated by , "Inequality in health services distribution has become a concern of challenge among different countries.
-Equality in distribution of health services and equal accessibility to such services has become a major principle in most health systems.
+This figure simply shows us the spatial distribution of hospitals over the region but not hospitals its adequacy of accessibility to the total ratio of the population (Figure 1).

+As stated by Shivamallu [3], "Inequality in health services distribution has become a concern of challenge among different countries.
+Equality in distribution of health services and equal accessibility to such services has become a major principle in most health systems'

-Spatial Distribution of Hospitals in Ethiopia
+Spatial distribution of hospitals in Ethiopia